-As it turns out, your stomach has a lot to do with your GABA levels, because it converts glutamine and glutamic acid into GABA.
-If your gut isn’t healthy, you might find yourself with a GABA deficiency.
+What can cause a GABA deficiency?
+As it turns out, your stomach has a lot to do with your GABA levels because it converts glutamine and glutamic acid into GABA.
+If your gut isn’t healthy, you might find yourself low in GABA.

-A 35-year-old man came to me asking for help dealing with anxiety.
+One client of mine, a 35-year-old man we’ll call Gabe, found out how devastating GABA can be the hard way.
+He came to me asking for help dealing with anxiety.
 For the first time in his life, he was having panic attacks.

 Work had always been stressful, but suddenly he was completely overwhelmed.
 He couldn’t pinpoint the exact cause of his anxiety.
 It was next to impossible for him to relax and his muscles were often tense.

-This kind of sudden onset of anxiety and panic attacks is often related to GABA, so we got his levels tested, and discovered he was way below normal.
+This kind of sudden onset of anxiety and panic attacks is often related to low GABA, so we weren’t surprised when we discovered he was way below normal.
 We created a long term plan for naturally balancing his gut, and used natural supplements to increase GABA in the short term.
-Within one week—you guessed it—his panic attacks completely stopped.
+Within one month—you guessed it—his panic attacks completely stopped.

 This is because high cortisol leads to many of the physical feelings associated with anxiety like jitters, nervous stomach, feelings of panic, and even paranoia.